Exchange bias: Fundamental science

 Easy-axis magnetization curves of a) a soft ferromagnetic film; b) an antiferromagnetic film and c) an exchange-biased bilayer consisting of a ferromagnet and an antiferromagnet.
 The susceptibility (slope) of the antiferromagnetic's magnetization curve is exaggerated for clarity.

 The essential physics underlying the phenomenon is the exchange interaction between the antiferromagnet and ferromagnet at their interface.
 Since antiferromagnets have a small or no net magnetization, their spin orientation is only weakly influenced by an externally applied magnetic field.
 A soft ferromagnetic film which is strongly exchange-coupled to the antiferromagnet will have its interfacial spins pinned.
 Reversal of the ferromagnet's moment will have an added energetic cost corresponding to the energy necessary to create a Néel domain wall within the antiferromagnetic film.
 The added energy term implies a shift in the switching field of the ferromagnet.
 Thus the magnetization curve of an exchange-biased ferromagnetic film looks like that of the normal ferromagnet except that is shifted away from the H=0 axis by an amount H_{b}.

 In most well-studied ferromagnet/antiferromagnet bilayers, the Curie temperature of the ferromagnet is larger than the Néel temperature T_{N} of the antiferromagnet.
 This inequality means that the direction of the exchange bias can be set by cooling through T_{N} in the presence of an applied magnetic field.
 The moment of the magnetically ordered ferromagnet will apply an effective field to the antiferromagnet as it orders, breaking the symmetry and influencing the formation of domains.

 The exchange bias effect is attributed to a ferromagnetic unidirectional anisotropy formed at the interface between different magnetic phases.
 Generally, the process of field cooling from higher temperature is used to obtain ferromagnetic unidirectional anisotropy in different exchange bias systems.
-In 2011, a large exchange bias has been realized after zero-field cooling from an unmagnetized state, which was attributed to the newly formed interface between different magnetic phases during the initial magnetization process.
+In 2011, a large exchange bias has been realized after zero-field cooling of a bulk alloy from an unmagnetized state, which was attributed to the newly formed interface between different magnetic phases during the initial magnetization process.

 Exchange anisotropy has long been poorly understood due to the difficulty of studying the dynamics of domain walls in thin antiferromagnetic films.
 A naive approach to the problem would suggest the following expression for energy per unit area: